pcanz/grammar-parser/README.md

 The `grammar-parser.js` file is complete and self-contained, it has no external dependencies, and it exports a single function.

-Documentation is in the `docs` folder.
+Documentation is in the `docs` folder, see: https://pcanz.github.io/grammar-parser/